smythp/intro-command-line/sections/creating_a_cheat_sheet.md

 Now imagine you're attempting to open a very important data file using the command line that is titled `cheat sheet.txt`.

 For your digital best practices, we recommend making sure that file names contain no spaces--you can use creative capitalization, dashes, or underscores instead.
+Just keep in mind that the OS and Unix file systems are usually pre-configured as cAsE-pReSeRvInG, which means that capitalization matters when you type commands to navigate between or do things to directories and files.

 ## Using a text editor

 The challenge for this section will be using a text editor to add some of the commands that we've learned to the newly created cheat sheet.
-Text editors are programs that allow you to edit plain text files, such as .txt, .py (Python scripts), and .csv (spreadsheet files).
+Text editors are programs that allow you to edit plain text files, such as .txt, .py (Python scripts), and .csv (comma-separated values, also known as spreadsheet files).
 Remember not to use programs such as Microsoft Word to edit text files, since they add invisible characters that can cause problems.

 ## Challenge

-From your programs menu, via Finder or Applications or Launchpad in Mac OSX, via Windows button in Windows, open your Visual Studio Code text editor:
+From your programs menu, via Finder or Applications or Launchpad in Mac OSX, or via the Windows button in Windows, open your Visual Studio Code text editor:

 	code cheat-sheet.txt

 Type to add the commands we've learned so far to the file.
 Include descriptions about what each command does.
-Remember -- this cheat sheet is for you.
+Remember—this cheat sheet is for you.
 Write descriptions that make sense to you or take notes about questions.

 Save the file.